 Welcome!
-I am a fifth-year Ph.D. candidate at Yale University’s Department of Political Science, with a focus in comparative politics.
+I am a sixth-year Ph.D. candidate at Yale University’s Department of Political Science, with a focus in comparative politics.
 I also have affiliation with Waseda University’s Institute of Political Economy and the Yale University Council on East Asian Studies.

 Before entering academia, I worked as a reporter and as a salaryman in Tokyo.
 I received a Master of Arts degree in East Asian Studies from Yale, and a Bachelor of Arts degree in Economics and East Asian Studies from Wesleyan University, with additional coursework at Waseda University and the Inter-University Center for Japanese Language Studies.